DNS Manager Overview

 The DNS Manager allows you to view the contents of a domain zone file.
 This is especially useful should you need to import the zone to a different server, or if you wish to inspect the file.

-You can view the contents of the domain zone file through the DNS Manager tab of your Linode Manager.
-From there, select the Zone file link to the far right column of your chosen domain’s name.
+From the DNS Manager tab of your Linode Manager, select Zone file to the far right column of your chosen domain’s name.
 An example of the file is provided below.

 Remove Domain Zones